 The positive trajectory of the past five years toward an international movement to advance religious freedom continued, with an increasing number of entities and networks focused on international religious freedom emerging in 2019.
 The IRF Roundtable established 28 international religious freedom roundtables in countries including Sudan, Nigeria, Taiwan, Uzbekistan, and Kazakhstan.
 These roundtables are modeled after meetings NGOs hold regularly with government representatives in Washington, DC, and aim to increase the global conversation on religious freedom.
 Additionally, in March 2019, Taiwan appointed Pusin Tali as its first Ambassador-at-Large for Religious Freedom.
-In September 2019, Rehman Chishti, a Member of Parliament (MP), was appointed as the United ble as he is the first UK Special Envoy to focus exclusively on freedom of religion or belief and not share his mandate with other thematic issues.
+In September 2019, Rehman Chishti, a Member of Parliament (MP), was appointed as the United Kingdom's Prime Minister's Special Envoy for Freedom of Religion or Belief.
+Special Envoy Chishti's appointment was notable as he is the first UK Special Envoy to focus exclusively on freedom of religion or belief and not share his mandate with other thematic issues.
 Further expanding international partnerships, there is also an increasing number of MPs participating in the International Panel of Parliamentarians for Freedom of Religion or Belief (IPPFoRB), a global network of legislators dedicated to advancing religious freedom.